clemenssielaff/notf/pynotf/pynotf/logic.md

 # Logic Elements

+## Signal
+- [X] ValueSignal,
+    * Stores a Value, a state (unblockable, ignored, accepted, blocked) and a pointer to the Emitter.
+    * State is the only mutable part of any Signal.
+    * Constructor requires initial state, is "unblockable" by default but may also be "ignored".
+    * Accepted Signals are just marked as such, blocked Signals are not propagated further.
+- [X] FailSignal.
+    * Stores the exception and a pointer to the Emitter.
+- [X] CompleteSignal
+    * Stores the pointer to the Emitter.

 ## Emitter
 - [X] Keep a list of weak references to Receivers connected downstream.
 - [X] Allow subclasses to re-order Receivers without given them write-access to the member field.